-Choose from the list box the source of the shape vou want to be used to select records from the coverage chosen in Features.
+Choose from the list box the source of the shape you want to be used to select records from the coverage chosen in Features.
 The default shape is "Tool" and will allow you to use one of the four tool buttons to draw a custom shape on the map.
 All other selections are groups of pre-defined shapes that you must select using one of the four shape tool buttons.

 Search Method:

-shape contains feature
+shape contains ; feature

-shape and featu feature ire intersect Search Distance] of feature
+shape and feat ure intersect

 shape is within [Search Distance] of feature

 Search Distance(meters): 1000